Developer-Club-WMU/WelcomeToSystemsCommunity/README.md

 <img src="./assets/wyatt.jpg" width="200"/>

 ### Wyatt, Edward Young - Lead Developer
 <p align="justify">Hi, I’m Wyatt Young.
 I’m a senior here at Western Michigan University studying Computer Science and currently serve as an officer of the Systems Department.
 I’m AWS Cloud Practitioner certified and have hands-on experience working with AWS infrastructure at a global company.
 If you have any AWS-related questions, I’ll be happy to help, and if I don’t know the answer right away, I’ll make sure to find it for you!
-I enjoy learning about the cloud and how it can benefit organizations of all kinds through scalable, reliable infrastructure.
+I enjoy learning about the cloud and how it can benefit organizations of all kinds through scalable, reliable infrastructure.</p>

 <br><br>
-As a member of the Systems Community, there is no expectation that everyone should know everything about everything Systems.
+<p align="justify">As a member of the Systems Community, there is no expectation that everyone should know everything about everything Systems.
 We all learn at our own pace and have our own strengths.
 All that is expected of every member joining is to be proactive in learning said technologies, ask questions and try to understand why something works the way it is.

 To ease into the community, we have setup several Tech Tracks each with a set of challenges for you to do in order to get you acquinted with the tech.
-The Tech Tracks as of writing are as follows:
+The Tech Tracks as of writing are as follows:</p>

 ## 1. On-Prem Administration and Infrastructure Management
-This track will introduce you to how servers are configured, deployed, and managed.
+<p align="justify">This track will introduce you to how servers are configured, deployed, and managed.
 You’ll learn about networking fundamentals such as DHCP, the IP stack, and the OSI model, as well as how to set up and maintain infrastructure.
-Virtualization and containerization tools like Hypervisors, KVM, and Docker will also be covered, giving you a strong foundation in on-prem system management.
+Virtualization and containerization tools like Hypervisors, KVM, and Docker will also be covered, giving you a strong foundation in on-prem system management.</p>

 ### Learning Outcomes:
 - Administer and maintain your own server setups (home lab, hosting server, automation, etc.)